 When the slave comes up again, ClusterControl will automatically resume the replication with the master and make the slave available to the applications.
-Depending on how long the slave is lagging behind, or whether ClusterControl was unable to resume the replication due to a certain error, you can resynchronize the missing transactions manually.
-Or you can use the ‘Stage Replication Slave’ feature to rebuild the slave.
-In this case, ClusterControl will delete the old data on the slave, take a dump of the master data and provision the slave with it, before finally reconnecting it with the master.
+Depending on how long the slave is lagging behind, or whether ClusterControl was unable to resume the replication due to replication errors, you can resynchronize the missing transactions manually.
+Or you can use the ‘Rebuild Replication Slave’ feature to rebuild the slave.
+In this case, ClusterControl will delete the old data on the slave, take a dump of the master data from the selected master and provision the slave with it, before finally reconnecting it with the master.

-At this point, the Replication cluster has been restored to its original topology.
+At this point, the replication setup has been restored to its original topology.

 7. Operations - managing your MySQL Replication setup

 You can find a summary of MySQL Replication status directly from the summary bar in the database cluster list.
 The Replication cluster status can be ACTIVE, FAILED or DEGRADED.